Rohit Sharma Reveals Role Played by These Two Players in India Dropping Yashasvi Jaiswal From Champions Trophy 2025 Squad - Cricxtasy

 “And you don’t make team thinking the worst, which is someone getting injured.
 If somebody is injured, you can always call them upon.
 But with Varun, we knew that there is a chance that he might play without any injury in the team.
 I know there are four spinners and all of that, but we played four spinners today,” he added.

-Several matches have been played in Dubai in the past few months, making the pitches slower in nature.
-Rohit also said that if India needed an extra batter, they had that option in Rishabh Pant.
+Several matches have been played in Dubai in the past few months, slowing the pitches.
+Rohit also said that if India needed an extra batter, Rishabh Pant was their option.

 “So, looking at the surfaces here, hearing about what has happened in Dubai in the past two months.
 There’s a lot of cricket that has been played.
 So, we somehow kind of knew that the surfaces are going to be slow.
 We were watching ILT20, which was played here.
 And we thought the slower bowlers will be a lot more helpful,” noted the 37-year-old.